joomengine/jcb-documentation/060-The-custom-dashboard-option-in-JCB.md

 To assign one as the dashboard:

-1. Open JCB’s component configuration.
+1. Open JCB's component configuration.
 2. In **Dash & Install**, select **Dynamic**.
-3. Choose one of the views (for example, “Compiler”).
+3. Choose one of the views (for example, "Compiler").
 4. Click **Save & Close**.
 5. Recompile and reinstall JCB.